 Combining contributions from international academics and practitioners, this new text develops students’ ability to philosophise as well as learn about philosophy and education.
-It considers issues concerned with the interface between education and wider society but goes beyond this to explore education and philosophy at a micro level: The teacher-learner relationship.
-It challenges and empowers student to use philosophy as a tool within education, as a set of theories to understand education and as a potential means to develop solutions to problems as they occur within practice.
+It considers issues concerned with the interface between education and wider society but goes beyond this to explore education and philosophy at a micro level: the teacher–learner relationship.
+It challenges and empowers students to use philosophy as a tool within education, as a set of theories to understand education and as a potential means to develop solutions to problems as they occur within practice.

 Assuming no pre-existing philosophical background, Philosophy and the Study of Education explores complex topics including:

-Including discussion questions and further recommended reading, this thought-providing book will support and inspire all those on Education Studies, Childhood Studies, and Youth Studies courses in developing a critical perspective and understanding the true value of philosophy within education.
+Including discussion questions and further recommended reading, this thought-providing book will support and inspire all those on Education Studies, Childhood Studies and Youth Studies courses in developing a critical perspective and understanding the true value of philosophy within education.

 Series Editor’s Preface

 Chapter 1 Introduction: Philosophy and Education - Tom Feldges

 Chapter 2 Socrates for Teachers - Dennis Hayes

 Chapter 3 Philosophy with Children and Self-determination in Education - Arie Kizel

 Chapter 4 Philosophy in Islam and its Limit on teaching Reason in Humanities - Nur Surayyah Madhubala Abdullah